Understanding long and short margin mechanics

 Ex Eq

 Risk-based.
 Brokers stress-test all long and short positions under simulated market moves and set margin equal to the worst projected loss, allowing hedges and offsets to reduce requirements while adding extra margin for concentration, volatility, or hard-to-borrow shorts.
-Because it’s recalculated continuously, PM can change intraday and requires active risk management.
-OCC develops TIMS methodology.
-FINRA incorporates SEC Portfolio Margin rules in Rule 4210.
-SEC oversees FINRA; reviews and approves OCC rule filings.
+Because it is recalculated continuously, PM can change intraday and requires active risk management.OCC develops the TIMS methodology.
+FINRA incorporates SEC portfolio margin rules in Rule 4210(g).
+SEC oversees FINRA and reviews OCC rule filings.

 §4210(g)(2)(F) The term “theoretical gains and losses” means the gain and loss in the value of individual eligible products and related instruments at ten equidistant intervals (valuation points) ranging from an assumed movement (both up and down) in the current market value of the underlying instrument.
 The magnitude of the valuation point range shall be as follows: